Considering a Future Pregnancy

 Right time to try again

-Unless there is a medical indication that has been discussed with you by your doctor, i.e. molar pregnancy, ectopic pregnancy or personal illness, there is no right answer as to when the best time to try to conceive again may be.
-Some women want to try to conceive straight away while others may choose to wait a few months or years.
+Unless there is a medical reason that has been discussed with you by your doctor following your miscarriage, i.e. molar pregnancy, ectopic pregnancy or personal illness, there is no right answer as to when the best time to try to conceive again may be.
+You don't have to wait a particular amount of time.

-There are many factors to consider in making your decision; your own feelings, your partners’ feelings and perhaps family/social circumstances.
+There are many factors to consider in making your decision about the timing of another pregnancy; your own feelings, your partners’ feelings and perhaps family or social circumstances.
 It is a very personal and individual decision.

-Doctors advise to have at least one period before trying for another baby.
-This is because the first cycle after a miscarriage varies, and it may be difficult to calculate the gestation of your pregnancy.
+Medical staff advise to have at least one period before trying for another baby.
+This is because the first cycle after a miscarriage varies, and it may be difficult to calculate how far along you are in your pregnancy when you have the positive pregnancy test.
 However, if you conceive during the first cycle, this does not make you more likely to miscarry.

 Fear of Miscarriage